 Molecular biology a genomics

-The research programme consists of 8 main activities
+The research programme consists of eight main activities

 Main activity 1 Identification and characterisation of new or poorly studied viruses

-Building on the research already started, viruses of selected protist groups, mainly trypanosomatids and unicellular algae, will be studied to elucidate their diversity, evolution and interaction with the host.
+Building on the research already started, viruses of selected protist groups, mainly trypanosomatids and unicellular algae, will be studied to elucidate their diversity, evolution and interaction with the hosts.
 We expect to discover entirely new viruses through the analysis of genomic data.
-Metagenomic data will also be analyzed to map the true diversity of selected virus groups and their gene repertoire, with special attention to the PLV and NCLDV virus groups.
+Metagenomic data will also be analyzed to map the true diversity of selected viral groups and their gene repertoire, with special attention to Nucleocytoviricota and polinton-like viruses.

-- Bioinformatic analysis of RNA diversity of trypanosomatid viruses and unicellular algae in transcriptomic databases
+- Bioinformatic analysis of RNA diversity of viruses of trypanosomatids and unicellular algae in transcriptomic databases

-- Detailed comparative and phylogenetic analyses of the candidate viral sequences found
+- Detailed comparative and phylogenetic analyses of the identified candidate viral sequences

-- Targeted search for selected virus groups in metagenomes and metatranscriptomes
+- Targeted search for selected viral groups in metagenomes and metatranscriptomes

 - Targeted in vitro and in vivo studies of newly discovered viruses